Boarders/slick-blog/site/posts/stlc-semantics.md

   tt  : ∀ {Γ} → Tm Γ 𝟙
 ```

-From here, there are two ways one can define renamings, the first is as an inductive type:
+From here, there are two ways one can define renamings, the first, which we will not use, is as an inductive type:
 ```Agda
 data IndRen (Δ : Ctxt) : (Γ : Ctxt) → Set where
   ε   : IndRen Δ ∅